PeterCamilleri/fibonacci_rng/README.md

 @my_rng = FibonacciRng.new(depth, seed_value)
 ```

+Where:
-Where depth is an optional integer value between 2 and 256 and the seed value
+* depth is an optional integer value between 2 and 256
-is a number or string or other object that has a repeatable value.
-You can
+* seed a number or string or other object that has a repeatable value.

-also get a "random" generator of the default depth (8) and a randomized
+By default you get a "random" generator of the default depth (8) and a
-seed.
+randomized seed.
 Here is an overview of the available options.

 ```ruby
 #Method #1